thin-edge/thin-edge.io-specs/src/software-management/c8y-mapper-operation-handling.md

   Therefore, c8y Mapper should pick up the oldest c8y_SoftwareUpdate operation.
 - C8Y UI blocks to create more than one `c8y_SoftwareUpdate` operation at the same time.
   However, still user can create more than one operation from REST API.
+  Also for each child-device a parallel operation can be triggered from C8Y UI and REST API.
 - If one operation includes a couple of packages updates, and if one of those package failed, we have to send `FAILED`.